apocas/dockerode/README.md

 });
 ```

-Run also returns an EventEmitter supporting the following events: container, stream, data.
-Allowing stuff like this:
+If you provide a callback, `run` will return an EventEmitter supporting the following events: container, stream, data.
+If a callback isn't provided a promise will be returned.

 ``` js
 docker.run('ubuntu', ['bash', '-c', 'uname -a'], [process.stdout, process.stderr], {Tty:false}, function (err, data, container) {